 Irvine was incorporated in 1971 and has developed into a strong, diverse community.
-The central Orange County location and attention to balanced planning have resulted in a city of regional importance.
-As of 1997, the City had a population of approximately 125,000 and is expected to have 140,000 residents by the year 2000.
-The City covers forty-five square miles.
+As a master-planned community located in the heart of Orange County, Irvine has developed into a flourishing community of regional importance.
+As of 2023, the City had a population of 301,051, and is expected to have 327,700 residents by the year 2045.
+The City covers approximately 66 square miles.
 Annexation of the sphere of influence will increase the City area to seventy-four square miles.
-Businesses located in the Irvine Business Complex and Spectrum areas of the City employ more than 177,000 individuals.
+Businesses located in the Irvine Business Complex and Spectrum areas of the City, along with the University of California, Irvine, continue to serve as major employment generators for the City.

-The Irvine Unified School District is currently one of the top school districts in California.
-In addition, the Santa Ana Unified School District, Tustin Unified School District and the Newport-Mesa School District serve the City.
-Irvine is the location of the following colleges and universities: Irvine Valley Community College; Concordia University; National University; Pepperdine Graduate Business School; Webster University; University of Southern California extension facility, and the University of California, Irvine.
+The Irvine Unified School District is the primary school district serving the City and is currently one of the top school districts in California.
+The Santa Ana Unified School District, Tustin Unified School District, and the Saddleback Valley Unified School District also serve the City.

+Additionally, Irvine is home to numerous colleges and universities, including Irvine Valley Community College, Concordia University, National University, Pepperdine Graduate Business School, Webster University, University of Southern California extension facility, and the University of California, Irvine.